MicrosoftDocs/azure-docs/articles/active-directory-b2c/app-registrations-training-guide.md

 -   **Combined app registration** allows you to quickly register an app, whether it's a customer-facing app or an app to access Microsoft Graph.

-- **Endpoints** pane lets you quickly identify the relevant endpoints for your scenario including OpenID connect configuration, SAML metadata, Microsoft Graph API, and [OAuth 2.0 user flow endpoints](tokens-overview.md#endpoints).
+- The **Endpoints** pane lets you quickly identify the relevant endpoints for your scenario, including OpenID connect configuration, SAML metadata, Microsoft Graph API, and [OAuth 2.0 user flow endpoints](tokens-overview.md#endpoints).

 - **API permissions** and **Expose an API** provide more extensive scope, permission, and consent management.
 You can now also assign MS Graph and Azure AD Graph permissions to an app.